-The zesty lime flavour offsets the sweetness of these pillowy soft marshmallows perfectly making them utterly irresistable.
+The zesty lime flavour offsets the sweetness of these pillowy soft lime marshmallows perfectly making them utterly irresistible.
 Once you’ve started making your own, you will never want to eat a store-bought one again.

-In my new cookbook – which has just been launched, I included a fabulous egg free recipe from my friend Meg Pascoe that is fool-proof and super easy to make.
+In my new cookbook – which has just been launched, I included a fabulous egg-free recipe that is fool-proof and super easy to make.
 I have however always wanted to make one with egg whites and the idea of lime totally appealed to me.

 It is essential to have a stand mixer to do all the beating, and my Breville 800 Class Stand Mixer totally rocks at this.
 It has a built-in timer so you can see exactly how long things are beating for and can stop and start accordingly.
-It also beats at a super high-speed to get the relevent aeration and cooling into the marshies.
+It also beats at a super-high-speed to get the relevant aeration and cooling into the marshmallows.

 Recipe – adapted from Australian Gourmet Traveller magazine (Jan 2013 edition)

 - 90g caster sugar

 - 2 egg whites (free-range, large, at room temp)

 - 6 gelatine leaves (approx 10g)

 - finely grated zest of 2 limes

 Line an 18cm – 20cm square cake tine with baking paper.
 Spray lightly with non-stick spray.